shimming-toolbox/shimming-toolbox/docs/source/3_contributing/CONTRIBUTING.rst

 Please take a few seconds to search the issue database in case the issue has already been raised.

-When reporting an issue, make sure your installation has not been tempered with (and if you can, update to the latest release, maybe the problem was fixed).
+When reporting an issue, make sure your installation has not been tampered with (and if you can, update to the latest release in case the problem has already been fixed).

 Submitting an Issue
 ~~~~~~~~~~~~~~~~~~~

-Issue Title
-^^^^^^^^^^^

-Try to have a self-descriptive, meaningful issue title, summarizing the problem you see.
-Do not add the function name, because this will be taken care of by the 'Issue Labels'.

-Examples:

-- *Installation failure: problem creating launchers*
-- *Implement optimization algorithms for shimming*
-- *Document the use of config/dcm2bids.json*

-Issue Body
-^^^^^^^^^^

-**Describe** the issue and mention the shimming-toolbox version and OS that you are using.

-If you experience an error, copy/paste the Terminal output (include your syntax) and please follow these guidelines for clarity:

-- If there is less than 10 lines of text, embed it directly in your comment in github.
-Use "~~~" to format as code.

-- If there is 10+ lines, either use an external website such as `pastebin <https://pastebin.com/>`_ (copy/paste your text and include the URL in your comment), or use `collapsable Github markdown capabilities <https://gist.github.com/ericclemmons/b146fe5da72ca1f706b2ef72a20ac39d#using-details-in-github>`_.

-Provide steps to **reproduce** the issue.
-Try to reproduce your issue using the available `testing_data <https://github.com/shimming-toolbox/data-testing>`_
-as inputs, and to provide a sequence of commands that can reproduce it.
-If this is not possible, try to isolate a minimal input on which the issue
-happens (eg. one file among a dataset), and provide this file publicly, or if not possible, privately (coordinate with @jcohenadad).

-Add useful information such as screenshots, etc...

-If you submit a feature request, provide a *usage scenario*, imagining how the feature would be used (ideally inputs, a sequence of commands,
-and a desired outcome).
-Also provide references to any theoretical work to help the reader better understand the feature.

-Issue Labels
-^^^^^^^^^^^^

-To help assigning reviewers and organizing the Changelog, add labels that best describe the category and type of issue.
+Go through the checklist of the issue template to ensure you've met all our issue formatting requirements.
+This will help us to quickly address the issue ticket.

 Issue Examples